yaloms/h-core-snapshot/README.md

 ## What is it

-H-Core Snapshot is a fixed text artifact inserted at the start of a conversation.
+H-Core Snapshot is a structured conversation initialization snapshot

 It locks a stable execution-mode and prevents conversational drift.
 Use as-is.

 ## Access
 Get access to the H-Core Snapshot conversation snapshot ($49)